Wing’s OpenSky app attempts to solve one of the biggest headaches plaguing the UAS industry; how to avoid drone-related accidents.

 - This is a drone operator certification issued by Australia’s Civil Aviation Safety Authority.

-Based on the option you pick, the map will show you any crucial installations in your flight path.
+Based on the option you pick, the map will show you any essential installations in your flight path.
 These include airports, heliports, sporting venues, live emergencies, or other notable obstacles.
 If you’re cleared to operate your UAV, you’ll be shown a green checkmark.

 You’ll also receive a reminder in the form of a safety checklist you need to perform before flying.
 Since OpenSkyis being tested in Australia, the current checklist conforms to that country’s drone regulations.